If you run an agency check out our white label service.

 - 18 Anchor Text

 - 19 How We Build Links

 - 21 Great Link Building is Hard

 Why Build Links

-Google was designed on citations, a process the two founders took from their days at university.
+Google was designed to use citations, a process the two founders took from their days at university.
 Published papers were considered more authoritative when they were referenced more often by other papers.

 Simple?
 It was at the start.
-But, there is a huge amount of money to be made online and very quickly, website owners discovered how to game Google – then the battle began.
+But, there is a huge amount of money to be made online.
+Very quickly, website owners discovered how to game Google – then the battle began.

-As to be expected, Google is winning.
-While winning this war, they have contributed to making the content on websites hugely better than it was 10, even 5 years ago.
+As expected, Google is winning.
+While winning this war, they have contributed to making the content on websites hugely better than it was 10 or even 5 years ago.

 At the same time, it was well known that exact match anchor text would boost your ranking massively.
 Internal, deep links pointing to internal pages, were not the norm.